jayaapp/JayaApp/HELP.md

 ### Using the "Help Me" system

 Click the "Help Me" button and then click a Sanskrit word, a word from a translation, or a verse area.
 A contextual help menu will appear and help launch predefined prompts that apply to the given context.

+## Static analysis

+The app displays algorithmic word formation analysis and a lexicon entry for the clicked word; these are available when you click a word shown in Devanagari or IAST.

 ## Acknowledgments